gitCommitted/AirBnB/README.md

     }
     ```

-## Add an Image to a Review based on the Review's id
+### Add an Image to a Review based on the Review's id

 Create and return a new image for a review specified by id.

 * Require Authentication: true
 * Require proper authorization: Review must belong to the current user
 * Request
-  * Method: Put
+  * Method: POST
-  * URL: /Review/:id/Images
+  * URL: review/:reviewId/images
   * Headers:
     * Content-Type: application/json
   * Body: